Thales ID-card

 The State SSO (single-sign-on) service (GovSSO) is a service provided by the Information System Authority (RIA), which allows an organization to integrate support for both national and cross-border European Union authentication methods, along with session management, into its e-service.
 More information about the State SSO service can be found here.

-Clients of the State Authentication Service do not need to take any action, as the necessary changes will be made by the RIA authentication services.
+Clients of the State Authentication Service do not need to take any action, as the necessary changes have been made by the RIA authentication services.

-Clients of the authentication services, i.e., end users (authenticators), will need to install the latest version of the ID-software to use the new ID-cards (to be released in the second half of 2025).
+Clients of the authentication services, i.e., end users (authenticators), will need to install the latest version of the ID-software to use the new ID-cards.

 Clients of the Digital Signature Gateway Service (SiGa)